hai-bo-li/SIComp/README.md

 ## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+This software is freely available for non-profit non-commercial use, and may be redistributed under the conditions in the [LICENSE](LICENSE) file.

 ---